Hendy/umbraco-look/README.md

 #### NameQuery
 A name query is used together with a custom name indexer and enables string comparrison queries (wildcards are not allowed and all properties are optional).
-If a name query is contradictory (for example, Is = "Must be this" and StartsWith = "Something else"), then an empty result will be returned with the Success flag being false.
-The NameQuery also has constructor overloads for all properties where each is optional (defaulting to a case sensitive search).
+If a name query is set (ie, not null), then results must have a name value.

 ```csharp
 lookQuery.NameQuery = new NameQuery() {